-We offer a novel test of whether an asset pricing model describes expected returns in the absence of mispricing.
-Our test assumes such a model assigns zero alpha to investment strategies using decade-old information.
-The CAPM satisfies this condition, but prominent multifactor models do not.
-While multifactor betas help capture current expected returns on mispriced stocks, persistence in those betas distorts the stocks' implied expected returns after prices correct.
-These results are most evident in large-cap stocks, whose multifactor betas are the most persistent.
-Hence, prominent multifactor models distort expected returns, absent mispricing, for even the largest, most liquid stocks.
+We investigate whether various asset pricing models could hold in an efficient market.
+Assuming decade-old information should be priced correctly, we test whether a model assigns zero alpha to investment strategies that use only such information.
+The CAPM passes this test, but prominent multifactor models do not.
+Multifactor betas may help capture expected returns on mispriced stocks, but persistence in those betas distorts the stocks' implied expected returns after prices correct.
+Such effects are strongest in large-cap stocks, whose multifactor betas are the most persistent.
+Hence, prominent multifactor models distort expected returns, absent mispricing, for the largest, most liquid stocks.